A period publicity shot of what appears to be the City of Rayville, date unknown. For a large view of the above shot click here.

 City of Rayville

 The City of Rayville was very familiar with Australian waters having spent much of the previous ten years visiting Australian ports.
-So it was no surprise to find the vessel early in November transporting a cargo including 1,500 tons of lead (in the form of 37,520 bars) from Port Pirie, South Australia to New York, manned by a crew of thirty eight.
+So it was no surprise to find the vessel early in November transporting a general cargo including wool and 1,500 tons of lead (in the form of 37,520 bars) from Port Pirie, South Australia to New York, manned by a crew of thirty eight, under the command of Captain A P Cronin.
+One crew member, able seaman Gray had been left behind at Port Pirie after undergoing an operation for appendicitis.
+He would later rejoin the rescued crew members in Melbourne.
+The ship also called at Port Augusta to load further cargo.
 At this time the ship carried large painted Stars & Stripes on her sides, leaving no one in any doubt which flag the ship was flying under.
 On November 7th 1940 the freighter was on the Adelaide to Melbourne leg of its lengthy journey.
-At about 8pm on 8th the Cape Otway signal station, Apollo Bay, report a flash and sounds of an explosion, and just visible in the fading light could be seen the stricken City of Rayville.
+At about 8pm on 8th the Cape Otway signal station, Apollo Bay, reported a flash and sounds of an explosion, and just visible in the fading light could be seen the stricken City of Rayville.
 Three minesweepers were ordered out but for the rapidly sinking ship it would be fishing boats from Apollo Bay that would rescue all but one crew member.
+At the time of the sinking the weather was fine and the seas calm.
+By daylight the wind picked up from the west, causing heavy seas.
 Two lifeboats were located by the fishing vessels, lines attached and they were safely brought into Apollo Bay on the morning of the 9th.
+The water temperature at the time was a chilly 58F.

-It was determined that the City of Rayville had struck a mine which caused severe damage to the bow, leading to the rapid sinking of the vessel.
+It was determined that the City of Rayville had struck a mine on the starboad side 11 miles south of Cape Otway, causing wreckage & cargo to pass through the superstructure.
+The stem lifted high in the air, then settled at the head with a list to starboard.
+The bridge was awash within five minutes leading to the rapid sinking of the vessel.
 As well as the damage to the bow the explosion toppled the foremast and showered cargo and parts of the ship over the superstructure.
+The loss of the foremast hampering the transmission of radio distress messages.
+Both lifeboats were successfully launched from the sinking ship.
+Eventuallt the ship went down by the bow, standing perpendicular, buried to the forward bridge, remaining in this position for some considerable time before finally disappearing beneath the waves.
+Sea temperature at the time was 58 degrees.
 The Royal Australian Navy had discovered mines similar to a German model in the vicinity of the sinking.
 A British ship, the 'S.S.
 Cambridge' had sunk in a similar manner off Wilsons Promontory the day before the Rayville had sunk.
 During their stay in Australian waters German Raiders laid extensive mine fields off New South Wales, Hobart and in Bass Strait between the mainland and Tasmania.
+The previous night (Thursday November 7th) in the same area a British freighter had suffered a similar fate after striking a German mine resulting in its sinking.

 During 1998 the shipwreck was declared to be an historic site although at that point in time the actual location on the seabed was not known.
 However in 2002 wreck site was finally positively identified.
 The Victoria coastline is a graveyard of over 660 vessels making positive identification of many wrecks quite a challenge.
 Artefacts were taken from the wreck for identification.
 In particular china plates made especially for the ship's owners confirmed the identity of the wreck.
 The site lies three miles from Apollo Bay at a depth of 260 feet in a shipping lane subject to strong tidal currents.